impredicative/irc-rss-feed-bot/README.md

 and they are all forwarded without a limit.
 * **`period`**: This indicates how frequently to read the feed in hours on an average.
 Its default value is 1.
 Conservative polling is recommended.
 A value below 0.25 is changed to a minimum of 0.25.
-The first read is delayed by up to a uniformly distributed random 10% so as to better distribute the load of multiple feeds.
+The first read upon starting or restarting the bot is delayed by up to a uniformly distributed random 10% so as to better distribute the load of multiple feeds.
 Subsequent reads are varied by up to a uniformly distributed random ±5% for the same reason.
 * **`shorten`**: This indicates whether to post shortened URLs for the feed.
 The default value is `true`.